Prasun-13/Traffic_Light_Project/README.md

 ## Student Details
 Name: Prasun Kumar
 Roll No: 29
-Tool Used: Autodesk Maya + Python (maya.cmds)
+Tool Used: Autodesk Maya

 ---

 ## 📌 Project Objective
-To create a **timer-based traffic light simulation** using 3D modeling, shading, and animation inside Autodesk Maya using Python scripting.
+To create a **timer-based traffic light simulation** using 3D modeling, shading, and animation inside Autodesk Maya.

 ---

 ## 📌 Tools Used
-- Autodesk Maya 2024/2025
+- Autodesk Maya 2026
-- Python (maya.cmds)
-- Maya Script Editor
-- Viewport 2.0 Playblast

 ---

 ## 📌 Features Implemented
-- Procedural creation of traffic light housing and lights (using Python)
 - Custom colored lambert materials (red / yellow / green)
 - Incandescence (glow effect)
 - Timer-based animation:
   Green → Yellow → Red → repeat
-- Fully keyframed visibility-based light switching
 - Easily adjustable timings and cycles
-- Clean group hierarchy and re-runnable script

 ---

 ## 📌 How to Run
 1. Open Autodesk Maya.
-2. Open **Script Editor → Python tab**.
-3. Paste the contents of `traffic_light.py`.
-4. Press the Execute (▶) button.
+2. Press the Execute (▶) button.
-5. Press play in the timeline to see the simulation.
+3. Press play in the timeline to see the simulation.

 ---